 Do you have to establish a separate QMS to enter multiple different markets?

-The MDR and FDA’s regulations state that the Quality Management System is obligatory for medical device manufacturers.
+The MDR and FDA’s regulations state that the Quality Management System is obligatory for medical device manufacturers in Healthcare industry.
 Does it mean that if you plan to sell your medical device in the European Union and the United States, you must have two separate Quality Management Systems for each market?
 No, it’s possible to establish one QMS that meets the requirements of both markets.
 Our team has experience in this field, and we can help you with that.

 Another way to enter multiple markets is through MDSAP (The Medical Device Single Audit Program) audit, established by regulatory authorities from Canada, Brazil, Australia, Japan and the USA.
 The goal of the MDSAP program was to create a single regulatory audit of a medical device manufacturer conducted by an MDSAP-recognised auditor, which would meet the requirements of multiple regulatory jurisdictions.

 Any manufacturer whose product falls under the scope of at least one participating regulatory authority may participate in the audit and can choose which country’s regulatory requirements they want to get audited against.
 There’s a possibility to add another country’s regulatory requirements to the certification in the future.